Skip to main content

 How do tick bites happen?

 Ticks are small, spider-like creatures that like to climb onto you as you brush past plants, bushes, grasses, and other foliage.
-There are about 850 different types of ticks – some are as large as a pencil eraser, while others are so tiny that they’re practically invisible.
+There are over 800 species of ticks in the world, with over 90 species in the continental U.S. Some are as large as a pencil eraser, while others are so tiny that they’re practically invisible.
 Common types of ticks in Pennsylvania include the blacklegged tick, the American Dog tick, the Lone Star tick, and more.

 How soon after a tick bite will symptoms appear?